 We talked at length about that 'incidence of coincidence,' or lila, or divine play, in which premies have enormous faith.
 'You can see it in Jungian terms if you wish,' he says, 'It's what he called 'synchronicity,' bumping into what you need at the moment you need it.
 That's lila, and it is being brought about by the common consciousness which is creating the universe.'

-Charles Cameron is one of the two men whom Rennie Davis met on that plane, on his way to seeing Mme Binh, and who convinced him to fly to India to meet the Perfect Master.
+Charles Cameron is one of the two men whom Rennie Davis met on a plane flying to Paris, on his way to meet Madame Binh, North Vietnamese negotiator.
+They convinced him to fly to India to meet the Perfect Master instead.

 In any event, he was interested enough to follow it up in Paris, and he slipped away at least once a day to visit his holy friends at the posh Georges V Hotel.
 After the peace festivities were concluded, he stayed behind and continued receiving satsang.
 "He told us he was just staying for a couple of more days," said Weiss.
 But Larry Canada was feeling particularly philanthropic- "he had about $20,000 to blow," according to Cameron.
 So Rennie was offered a free trip to India as part of the "Divine Scouting mission" to Prem Nagar-City of Love-where Maharaj Ji, his mother, and his three brothers hold forth.
 "We had originally gone to Paris to see if we could figure out a way of going to Vietnam and China to do some filming," relates Cameron.
 "Larry Canada had told us that's where Rennie would be, and that if anyone could arrange for us to go there, he could.
 So imagine the incredibly cosmic coincidence of actually meeting on the plane-it's perfect.
 But Rennie told us there was no way to visit Vietnam or China right now, so we settled on India.
 We could film Guru Maharaj Ji and Rennie could check out everything we had been telling him firsthand."